csbg/SplineOmics/README.md

     metabolite, etc.) and each column is a sample taken at a specific time.

-2. A table with metadata on the rows/features (e.g., gene and protein name)
+2. A table with identifiers on the rows/features of the data matrix (e.g., gene and protein name)

-3. A table with metadata on the columns/samples (e.g., batch, time point, etc.)
+3. A table with metadata on the columns/samples of the data matrix (e.g., batch, time point, etc.)

 ### Capabilities